 The methodology mentioned in this section is indicative.
-The evaluators should propose a final detail methodological framework in the inception report based on the systematic review of the portfolio documents.
-Evaluators should adopt both quantitative and qualitative approaches.
-The quantitative data includes project data.
-The qualitative data assessment should include the secondary project data for more insight into the project's accomplishments and lessons learned.
-In addition, the evaluators will collect qualitative data from the field through interviews and observation.
-The evaluation stages include (i) desk review, (ii) prepare inception report, (iii) field visits to project's provinces and districts to collect data, (iv) data analysis and interpretation, and (v) evaluation report writing and finalization.
+The evaluator should propose a final detail methodological framework in the inception report based on the systematic review of the portfolio documents.
+Evaluator should adopt both quantitative and qualitative approaches.
+The qualitative data assessment should include the secondary project data to be collected and developed for more insight into the project's accomplishments and lessons learned.
+The evaluation stages include (i) desk review, (ii) prepare inception report, (iii) field visits to project's provinces and districts, (iv) data analysis and interpretation, and (v) evaluation report writing and finalization.

-The consultants/evaluators will be responsible for designing appropriate theory-based evaluation methodology including designing tools, developing questionnaire and other instruments for data collection and analysis.
-A kick-off meeting should be organized with UNDP and evaluation partners to discuss data collection plan, expectations, and tools and techniques to be adhered for collection of primary information.
-The consultants should use, but not limited, the following methods for data collection:
+The consultant/evaluator will be responsible for designing appropriate theory-based evaluation methodology including designing tools, developing questionnaire and other instruments for data collection and analysis based on programme theory of change.
+A kick-off meeting should be organized with UNDP and evaluation partners to discuss on data collection plan, expectations, and tools and techniques to be adhered for collection of primary information.
+The consultant should use, but not limited, the following methods for data collection: